|Civil War soldiers of the Sixth Maine Infantry|

 Cornell also houses an important Anti-Slavery collection.
 The materials here can be especially useful in researching African-American family history.

 You can view, or download, the official List of pensioners on the roll January 1, 1883: giving the names of each pensioner, the cause for which pensioned, the post-office address, the rate of pension per month, and the date of original allowance (whew!).
 These records can be easily searched for your family names; just use the "Search in this book" feature on the left hand side of the page when you visit the above link.
 This is only one of several volumes; see the "Other editions" links at Google Books for additional volumes in this series.

 Also from Google Books, here's a listing of fully-searchable Directories from the Civil War era.
 Think of them as phone books for the days before the phone was invented!
 There are directories here for Boston, Rochester, Hartford, Madison, Doniphan County (Kansas), and many other places.
 There's even a directory of clergymen.

-And take a look at the Special Collections page of Free Newspaper Archives, where you'll find several archives focused on the Civil War from both a North and South perspective.
+And take a look at the Special Collections page of Free Newspaper Archives, where you'll find several online newspaper archives focused on the Civil War from both a North and South perspective.

 Don't forget to also check for your family history at NewspaperArchive and Newspapers.com.
 These are subscription databases, but they are among the most powerful research tools available for looking into family roots.
 And visit the main page of Free Genealogy Tools for more, umm, free genealogical tools.